-Two Phase I and one Phase IIa clinical trials have been conducted by a prior licensee Atlantic Pharmaceuticals (subsequently renamed Indevus Pharmaceuticals, Inc.) who was developing Resunab as an analgesia therapy rather than an anti-inflammatory therapy.
-Indevus Pharmaceutials elected not to continue with further clinical trials and its license rights were terminated.
-Upon termination, the rights reverted back to Dr. Summer Burstein who then assigned the rights to us.
+Two Phase I and one Phase IIa clinical trials have been conducted by prior licensees Atlantic Pharmaceuticals and Indevus Pharmaceuticals, Inc. who were developing Resunab as an analgesia therapy (pain relief) rather than an anti-inflammatory therapy.
+Based on their review of the preclinical and clinical data in pain relief, Indevus Pharmacutials elected not to continue with further clinical trials and its license rights were terminated in December 2008.
+Upon termination, the rights reverted back to Dr. Summer Burstein who then assigned the rights to us in April 2009.